 The bomb group is on guard 24/7 and responds instantly to each event.
-When they are occupied, the location and the level of risk of finding will be specified with the caller.
+When they are occupied, the location and the level of risk of the finding will be specified with the caller.
 It is always better to show the location of the find, but if this is not possible, the caller will be asked to mark the location of the explosive, and the bomb squad will identify the exact location by telephone.

-Smaller explosive devices are less dangerous
+Smaller explosive devices are less dangerous.

 In general, the smaller the explosive is, the fewer fuses there are in its trigger mechanism.
-So they are eventually more dangerous.
+So, they are eventually more dangerous.
 The magnitude of the explosion impact of smaller explosives is not high, but it is sufficient to kill or cause serious injury in the vicinity.